Hiking and Biking

 - The amphitheatre is monitored 24 hours per day, seven days per week by security personnel to provide assistance and enforcement of amphitheatre rules.

 Special events of any type, including but not limited to musical performances, arts workshops, workouts and other group activities must be registered, insured and licensed according to City of Denver and Red Rocks Amphitheatre policy and must follow guidelines regarding security, venue access and other guidelines.
 Group events of 10 or fewer people per Colorado’s Safer at Home order are permitted on specific days/times as posted.
 Ticket sales for these events are not allowed.
-For assistance in holding paid/ticketed events, and events larger than 20 persons or that exceed posted rules regarding timing, refer to the venue’s booking and rental information.

 Amphitheatre rules are subject to change.
 For general information call 720-865-2494.